Carlos Peña: Tampa Bay Devil Rays

 In 2008, Peña had .227 batting average and 11 home runs in 207 at-bats through June 4, 2008.
 A day after going 2-for-3 with a home run and three runs batted in against the Boston Red Sox, Peña was placed on the fifteen-day disabled placed on June 4, 2008 due to a broken finger.
 He returned to action from the disabled list on June 27, and finished the season with a .247 batting average, 31 home runs, and 102 RBIs.
 Peña homered once every 15.8 at-bats, the highest ratio on the Rays.
 One of his home runs, on September 19 against the Minnesota Twins, was the result of the first call overturned by instant replay in MLB history.
 After the 2008 season ended, he was awarded his first (and also the first for a Tampa Bay Rays franchise player) AL Gold Glove.

-Peña was elected for the 2009 Major League Baseball All-Star Game, replacing Dustin Pedroia and participated in the 2009 Home Run Derby where he lost in a batoff against Albert Pujols in the first round.
+Peña was elected for the 2009 Major League Baseball All-Star Game, replacing Dustin Pedroia and participated in the 2009 Home Run Derby where he lost in a bat-off against Albert Pujols in the first round.
 On September 7, 2009, Peña suffered two broken fingers after getting hit by a pitch, which put him out for the rest of the 2009 season.
 Despite missing the last few weeks of the season, he still finished tied for the lead for home runs in the American League at 39 with Mark Teixeira of the New York Yankees.
 He also led the AL in at bats per home run (12.1) despite having the lowest batting average of all qualified hitters (.227).
 Peña's three-year contract with the Rays, reported by the St. Petersburg Times as worth $24.125 million, expired at the end of the 2010 season.

 In 2010 with the Rays, Peña hit 28 home runs drove in 84 runs and finished the season with a .196 batting average (below the Mendoza line), the lowest average of anyone in the Majors who qualified for the batting title.
 He also started 135 games at first base for the Rays and played in 144 games.